 The new dolls come with educational information each woman made to the world.
-Along with the likes of Wonder Woman director Patty Jenkins and US gold-medal-winning snowboarder, Chloe Kim, Polish journalist and explorer Martyna Wojciechowska became a new addition to Mattel’s “Shero” line of dolls.
+Along with the likes of Wonder Woman director Patty Jenkins and US gold-medal-winning snowboarder, Chloe Kim, Polish journalist and explorer Martyna Wojciechowska became a new addition to Mattel’s “Shero” line of Barbie dolls.

-A journalist, traveler, writer, producer, movie director, and fighter for women’s empowerment around the world, Martyna Wojciechowska dared to dream about things «not meant for girls» from an early age.
+A journalist, traveler, writer, producer, movie director, and fighter for women’s empowerment in Poland and around the world, Martyna Wojciechowska dared to dream about things «not meant for girls» from an early age.
 She became the first Central-Eastern European woman to complete the Paris-Dakar Rally in 2002 and famously conquered the Seven Summits, the highest mountains of each of the seven continents.

 Among the newly released “Inspiring Women” dolls, we can also find Mexican artist and activist Frida Kahlo and aviator Amelia Earhart, the first woman to fly across the Atlantic Ocean.

 The dolls will be rolled out in stores in the near future, according to the company statement, but are currently on pre-sale on the Barbie website.